nus-cs2103-AY2223S2/tp/docs/UserGuide.md

         * `200` (outside of the range of valid ages)

 ### Variants
-* Variants must be one of following four values:
+* Variants must be one of the following four values:
   * `DENV1`
   * `DENV2`
   * `DENV3`
   * `DENV4`

+### Indexes
+* Indexes must be a positive integer.
+Index values can be up to ~2 billion, specifically 2147483647.
+* Index will always refer to the index number shown in the current displayed case list.

 --------------------------------------------------------------------------------------------------------------------